 The bill amends the Community Governance Attorney Act by transferring the responsibilities for publicizing and administering contracts related to the Community Governance Attorney and Conditional Tuition Waiver Program from the Higher Education Department to the University of New Mexico School of Law.
-It allows counties and municipalities with at least one designated colonia to hire community governance attorneys.
-The bill also establishes a commission composed of members with specific backgrounds, including representatives from acequias, land grant councils, and colonias infrastructure boards, to oversee the program and make recommendations.
+It allows counties and municipalities with at least one designated colonia within their boundaries, as well as state agencies, to hire community governance attorneys.
+The bill also outlines the structure and duties of the Community Governance Attorney Commission, which will consist of five members, including representatives from the university and appointees by the governor.

 Statutes affected: introduced version: 21-21Q-3, 21-21Q-4